Committee Services FAQs

-The Convener of the Council is Councillor Allan Wright.
+The post of Convener is currently vacant.
 Apart from chairing meetings of the full Council, the Convener also represents the Council at civic and ceremonial events during his or her term of office.

 Who is the Leader of the Council?